Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Robotic Manipulator Navigation

+We use an environment forecast horizon of $N=10$ seconds and a control horizon of $T=5$ seconds.
+These horizons were chosen based on the approximate required time to traverse an average tube segment in the previous tasks.
+The forecast horizon was chosen to be twice the control horizon in order to provide information about both the current and subsequent tube segments.
+GPs using the squared-exponential kernel are then optimized to approximate the strategies learned from solving the $20$ different control tasks.
+Matlab 2018a was used for all data collection and GP training.

+Figure \ref{fig:plotprogression} shows the closed-loop trajectory and target set list at various time steps of solving a new task, $\mathcal{T}^{21}$, using the HPL framework.
+At each time step, the final predicted state lies within the last set in the target set list; the other predicted states track any non-empty target sets as closely as possible.
+The formulation allows us to visualize what strategies have been learned, by plotting at each time step where the system thinks it should go.
+Indeed, we see that the system has learned to maneuver along the insides of curves, and even takes the direct route between two curves going in opposite directions.

-Figure \ref{fig:bf1} shows the resulting executions for a new task solved both forwards and backwards.
-We emphasize that HPL is able to generalize the strategies learned from training data to unseen tube segments.
-The GPs were trained on executions solving tasks in the forward direction, i.e. left to right.
-For example, tube segments of certain slopes had only been traversed upwards in previous control tasks, never down as in the new task.
-Yet both the forward and backwards trajectories demonstrate good maneuvering strategies, moving along the insides of curves and cutting consecutive corners, and the HPL controller finds an execution very close to the minimum time execution as determined by an iterative learning MPC \cite{rosolia2017autonomousrace}.
+Figure \ref{fig:bf1} shows the resulting executions for a new task solved forwards and backwards.
+We emphasize that HPL generalizes the strategies learned from training data to unseen tube segments.
+Specifically, for the tasks shown here the GPs were trained on executions solving tasks in the forward direction, i.e. constructed left to right using tube segments as shown in the top images.
+For example, tube segments of certain slopes had only been traversed upwards in previous control tasks, never down.
+The HPL control architecture was able to handle this change very well.
+As in Fig.~\ref{fig:plotprogression}, the forward and backwards trajectories demonstrate good maneuvering strategies, including moving along the insides of curves and cutting consecutive corners.
+In fact, the HPL controller finds an execution that is very close to the minimum time execution as determined by an iterative learning MPC controller \cite{ugoproof}.